Urology Care Foundation - What is Conn's Syndrome?

 Diagnosis

-Blood and urine tests can check for high aldosterone and other blood levels.
-Your health care provider may order a CT scan or MRI to find the side of an adenoma or hyperplasia.
+Blood tests can check for high aldosterone.
+Your health care team may order a CT scan or MRI to find the side (right or left) of an adenoma or hyperplasia.
 Patients who have adrenal masses only need to be screened for Conn’s syndrome if they are known to have blood pressure issues.
-If patients with an adrenal mass are found to have a special test known as adrenal vein sampling is mandatory before the adrenal gland with the mass is removed, since in up to one third of patients the problem can stem from both or the opposite adrenal gland.
+If patients with an adrenal mass are found to have a high aldosterone level on a blood test, a special test known as adrenal vein sampling must be done before the adrenal gland with the mass is surgically removed, since in up to one third of patients the problem can stem from both adrenal glands or just the opposite adrenal gland.

 Treatment

-It's important to know that adrenal surgery is complex.
+It's of great value to know adrenal surgery may be complex.
 It helps to choose a surgeon who has significant experience with surgery in the area around the kidneys and adrenal glands.
-Talk with a few surgeons before you choose one to work with.
+Strive to talk with a few surgeons before you choose one to work with.

 After Treatment

 Most patients have a rapid and uneventful recovery from surgery.
-High blood pressure is greatly improved in 80 out of 100 to 90 out of 100 of cases.
+High blood pressure is greatly improved in 80 to 90 out of 100 of cases.
 But even after surgery, you may still have high blood pressure.
-You may need drugs for hours or weeks until your blood pressure returns to normal.
+You may need drugs after surgery for hours or weeks until your blood pressure returns to normal.
 The reason for this is not fully understood.
-It may be the result of kidney damage from primary hyperaldosteronism.

-You should continue to see your health care provider after treatment so they can monitor you blood pressure and electrolytes levels.
+You should still see your health care team after treatment so they can confirm normalization of aldosterone levels in the blood and also monitor your blood pressure and electrolytes levels.

 Explore Further